Error-Sensitive Proof-Labeling Schemes: Compact error-sensitive proof-labeling schemes

-\textit{Proof of the claim.} Let us show that $\ell'_C$ is the outcome of a correct run $R$ of the algorithm on $C$.
-To do so we will use the certificates.
-Consider an execution of lazy Bor\r{u}vka where fragments are as described by the certificates, and the names of the fragments are the root-ID of the corresponding fragments.
-As we argued before, these fragments are well-defined, that is they are trees, with correct proof, and the same root-ID at every node.
-Moreover these fragments are consistent from a round to the next round, because they satisfy the consistency properties checked by the verifier.
+\textit{Proof of the claim.} Let us consider an execution of lazy Bor\r{u}vka where fragments are as described by the certificates, and the names of the fragments are the root-ID of the corresponding fragments.
+As we argued before, these fragments are well-defined, that is, they are trees with correct proof, and the same root-ID at every node.
+Moreover these fragments are consistent from any round to the next one, because they satisfy the consistency properties checked by the verifier.
 The fact that the root-ID may not be the ID of the root of the tree is not a problem, as it corresponds to a name.
-Finally recall that if a node of $C$ rejects when checking round $i$, this is because, that node has no parent in a tree encoded in the certificate, and either it does not have the appropriate root ID, or it is not incident to the appropriate edge.
-In both cases, there are no outgoing edges corresponding to that fragment for Round~$i$, that we interpret as the fact that this fragment skipped its turn at this round.
+Finally, recall that if a node of $C$ rejects when checking round $i$, this is because that node has no parent in a tree encoded in the certificate, and either it does not have the appropriate root ID, or it is not incident to the appropriate edge.
+In both cases, there are no outgoing edges corresponding to that fragment for round~$i$.
+We interpret this fact as the fact that this fragment skipped its turn at this round.
+It follows that the different steps are valid for lazy Bor\r{u}vka, and they correspond to~$\ell_C'$.

-Thus the different steps are valid for lazy Bor\r{u}vka and correspond to $\ell_C'$.
-We now prove that the run has property \ref{property:succ} and \ref{property:at-most-one}, and at the end we will show that the termination is also correct.